-Lifton: Oh, sure.
-The film was taken for medical-legal purposes, and as a matter of fact, that 120 film apparently was of certain internal portions of top of the lung, for example, and ah, the assumption -- now this is maybe an incorrect assumption -- but the assumption Dr. Wecht made was that inasmuch as there were no such pictures in the collection of the top of the lung, that this was the film that had been you know unwound and exposed to light.
+Lifton: Sure.
+The film was taken for medical-legal purposes, and as a matter of top of the lung, for example, and the assumption -- now this is maybe an incorrect assumption -- but the assumption Dr. Wecht made was that inasmuch as there were no such pictures in the collection of the top of the lung, that this was the film that had been unwound and exposed to light.
 This was the film with no image.